nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 ## Verifying Tags

 To verify a signed tag, you use `git tag -v [tag-name]`.
 This command uses GPG to verify the signature.
-You need the signer’s public key in your keyring for this to work properly:
+You need the signer's public key in your keyring for this to work properly:

 ```
 $ git tag -v v1.4.2.1